-Since 1998, the Waismann Method® team has been providing ultra rapid detox for treatment for patients suffering from opioid use disorder (OUD).
+Since 1998, the Waismann Method® team has provided ultra rapid detox for treatment for patients suffering from opioid use disorder (OUD).
 The notion of sleeping through opioid withdrawal has become more and more popular for its comfort and for providing a nearly 100 percent detox success rate.

-Some less reputable rapid detox centers have advertised claims of “overnight” detox, “24-hour” detox or even a “painless” detox to attract patients for opioid treatment.
-Although the rapid detox process indeed shortens and reduces discomfort, there is no such thing as a completely painless withdrawal.
-Drug withdrawal by nature is an uncomfortable event.
+Some less reputable rapid detox centers have advertised claims of “overnight” detox, “24-hour” detox, or even a “painless” detox to attract patients for opioid treatment.
+Although the rapid detox process shortens and reduces discomfort, there is no such thing as a completely painless withdrawal.
+Drug withdrawal, by nature, is an uncomfortable event.
 For that reason, being in a medical facility and having medical management makes opioid detox much safer and easier to get through.

 Furthermore, an opioid user’s body does not function regularly.
-Although the sleeping part of the detoxification is fast, proper inpatient care the day before and a few days after the procedure is crucial for the safety, comfort, and success of the patient.
+Although the sleeping part of the detoxification is fast, proper inpatient cares the day before and a few days after the procedure is crucial for the patient’s safety, comfort, and success.

 Read All About It Here: What Is Rapid Detox and How Does It Work?